 The newly introduced Snapping feature in the Interaction Builder allows the customization of the hand pose or gesture in the interaction.
 The user can precisely place each finger and the whole hand around the shape of virtual objects as one does in real life.

 With interactions in XR, and especially with hand tracking for extended reality, the objective is to make it “feel” right.
 In order to achieve that, the virtual world you are interacting with should be as close to the real world as possible.
-This means visually, audibly and tactile-wise.
+This means visually, audibly, and tactile-wise.
 In practice, for haptics, it means adding haptic feedback to enhance realism and immersion.
 For visual, this means matching the body movement in real life and in the virtual experience.
-Indeed, users need to experience what is naturally expecting, in order to believe it and make the whole experience more realistic.
+Indeed, users need to experience what is naturally expected, in order to believe it and make the whole experience more realistic.

 Let’s take a use case of a training session where the user is learning how to use specific equipment, like a dashboard.
 In this context, you will see your hand curling up around the steering wheel, just like you are doing in real life.
 Interactions feel much more natural and they behave as the user is expecting them to behave.
-Therefore, this sort of hand tracking for VR/AR/MR increase the immersion of the end-user.
+Therefore, this sort of hand tracking for VR/AR/MR increases the immersion of the end-user.

 Interhaptics latest feature of hand tracking for extended reality, the snapping, will perfectly fit in any XR experience that requires hand manipulations.
 For example, during VR training, sports simulation, gaming, or even showrooms, the way the hand is placed to grip a lever will be reproduced almost as in reality.
 It is the same when the fingers are grabbing a handle to carry out an action.